-With its potent mix of yakuza intrigue, gun battles, and barely-clothed assassins, Eldo Yoshimizu’s Ryuko has the pulpy soul of a Kazuo Koike manga and the brash attitude of a James Bond flick.
-Ryuko never quite achieves the simmering intensity and cohesion of Lady Snowblood or Crying Freeman, but it does hold its own against Koike’s best work thanks, in no small part, to its audacious action sequences and ultra-stylish heroine.
+If you’ve been jonesing for a stylish thriller that doesn’t take itself too seriously, Eldo Yoshimizu’s Ryuko might just fit the bill: it has the pulpy soul of a Kazuo Koike manga and the brash attitude of a James Bond flick.
+And while Ryuko never quite achieves the simmering intensity or cohesion of Lady Snowblood and Crying Freeman, it does hold its own against Koike’s best work thanks to its audacious action sequences and cool-as-ice heroine who’ll stop at nothing to avenge her mother’s kidnapping.

-Plot-wise, Ryuko is both simple and baroque; an accurate, one-sentence summary of the main story might read “Yakuza princess seeks revenge for her mother’s kidnapping.”
-Running in tandem with the kidnapping storyline are four —maybe five — other subplots, however, all connected to the Soviet-Afghanistan war.
+Running in tandem with the kidnapping storyline are four —maybe five — other subplots, all connected to the Soviet-Afghanistan war.
 There’s gun-running and opium harvesting, Soviet malfeasance and CIA chicanery, and some other elements that, frankly, don’t make a lot of sense, though they provide sufficient justification for the imaginatively staged combat.
 Anyone hoping for a few helpful lines of expository dialogue will be frustrated, as the characters are so laconic they seldom utter more than a few words before throwing a punch or brandishing a gun.

 But oh, those fight scenes!
 They’re worth the price of admission, as they showcase the full range of Yoshimizu’s talents as a draftsman, veering sharply between naturalism, suggestion, and pure abstraction.
 In this sequence, for example, we see the young Ryuko ambushing a group of Soviet soldiers: